blueberrycucumber/blueberrycucumber/README.md

  ### Hi there 👋

- 🤓 I'm Qianran Yi, a senior student majoring in financial engineering at Wuhan University.
+ 🤓 This is blueberrycucumber, a senior student majoring in financial engineering.

  🌱 I’m currently studying quantitative finance related fields.